Fadilix/FlutterLoginRegister/README.md

-# Login and register UI with Firebase
+# Login and register UI with Flutter and Firebase

 ## Functionalities: